cnf2500/Cocktail_API/README.md

 ## Features

 - Pagination of cocktail data.
-- (Optional) Filtering based on ingredients (not included due to data constraints).
+- Filtering based on ingredients.

 ## Requirements